Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Introduction

 \subsection{Quantum functional inequalities}

 In analogy with the classical case, quantum functional inequalities play a fundamental role in understanding the asymptotic behavior of a QMS.
-The study of LSI in the noncommutative setting may date back to \cite{gross1975hypercontractivity}, and its connections with the hypercontractivity were fully discussed in the seminal work \cite{olkiewicz1999hypercontractivity}.
-The quantum MLSI was first introduced by Kastoryano and Temme \cite{kastoryano2013quantum} for deriving improved bounds on the mixing time of primitive quantum Markov processes than those obtained in \cite{temme2010chi} via the Poincar\'{e} inequality.
-The quantum MLSI constant was investigated in detail in \cite{muller2016entropy,muller2016relative} for some special models, e.g., the depolarizing semigroup and the doubly stochastic qubit Lindbladian.
-Regarding the general framework for the validity of quantum MLSI, the Bakry-\'{E}mery method, which has been successfully adapted to the discrete case, (seems) has not been explored in the literature for the quantum semigroups and needs further research.
-However, the notion of Ricci curvature lower bounds (geodesic convexity) in the quantum setting, pioneered by Carlen and Maas \cite{carlen2014analog,carlen2017gradient}, has shown its utility in proving the quantum MLSI and related functional inequalities with numerous applications in concrete physical models.
+The study of LSI in the noncommutative setting may date back to \cite{gross1975hypercontractivity}, and its connections with hypercontractivity were fully discussed in the seminal work by Olkiewicz and Zegarlinski \cite{olkiewicz1999hypercontractivity}.
+The quantum MLSI was initially introduced by Kastoryano and Temme \cite{kastoryano2013quantum} to derive improved bounds on the mixing time of primitive quantum Markov processes, surpassing those obtained via the Poincaré inequality in \cite{temme2010chi}. \mb{The investigation of the quantum MLSI constant has been carried out in detail for specific models using various techniques: the depolarizing semigroup by explicit computation \cite{muller2016relative}, the doubly stochastic qubit Lindbladian by a comparison method \cite{muller2016entropy}, and quantum spin lattice systems by quasi-factorization for the entropy \cite{bardet2021modified,cuevas2019quantum,capel2020modified}, to name a few.} Regarding the general validity of MLSI in the quantum setting, the notion of Ricci curvature lower bounds (geodesic convexity), pioneered by Carlen and Maas \cite{carlen2014analog,carlen2017gradient}, has shown its utility in proving the quantum MLSI and related functional inequalities with numerous applications in concrete physical models.
 We briefly outline the main progress in this direction below.
-Carlen and Maas \cite{carlen2017gradient} introduced a quantum analog of 2-Wasserstein distance such that the primitive QMS satisfying the $\si$-detailed balance condition (cf.\,Definition \ref{def:sidbc}) can be written as the gradient flow of the relative entropy and showed that the relative entropy is geodesically convex for the Fermi and Bose Ornstein-Uhlenbeck semigroups, which extended their previous work \cite{carlen2014analog}.
+Carlen and Maas \cite{carlen2017gradient} introduced a quantum analog of 2-Wasserstein distance such that the primitive QMS satisfying $\si$-GNS detailed balance condition (cf.\,Definition \ref{def:sidbc}) can be written as the gradient flow of the relative entropy and showed that the relative entropy is geodesically convex for the Fermi and Bose Ornstein-Uhlenbeck semigroups, which extended their previous work \cite{carlen2014analog}.
 Based on Carlen and Maas's results, Datta and Rouz{\'e} \cite{rouze2019concentration,datta2020relating} considered the Ricci curvature of a QMS, and obtained some quantum Sobolev and concentration inequalities, generalizing the results in the classical regime \cite{otto2001geometry,erbar2012ricci,erbar2018poincare}.
-Wirth and Zhang \cite{wirth2021curvature} further introduced noncommutative curvature-dimension conditions and derived some dimension-dependent quantum functional inequalities.
+Wirth and Zhang \cite{wirth2021curvature} further introduced noncommutative curvature-dimension conditions and derived some dimension-dependent quantum functional inequalities. \mb{In addition, the Bakry-\'{E}mery method, which has been successfully adapted to the discrete case, has also been explored for the quantum semigroups recently with fruitful applications \cite{li2020complete,li2020graph,gao2020fisher,brannan2021complete,brannan2022complete,wirth2021complete}, where the crucial monotonicity of Fisher information was derived from different starting points: the gradient condition \cite{gao2020fisher}, the geometric Ricci curvature condition \cite{li2020graph,brannan2022complete}, and the gradient estimate \cite{wirth2021complete}.
+The relations between these conditions, as well as the entropic Ricci curvature bound \cite{carlen2020non,datta2020relating}, can be found in \cite{li2020graph,wirth2021complete,brannan2022complete,wirth2021curvature}.}